MichaelJHodge/TIL/Web Dev with Python and JS/Notes/JavaScript.md

 localStorage is the variable that JS can store info at. getItem and setItem can be called on localStorage or either load or save data.

+AJAX: Asynchronous JS and XML
+- A method for creating better, faster, and more intuitive web applications.
+It's used to get more info from the server w/o needing to reload an entirely new page.
+- An XMLHttpRequest is an object that will allow an Ajax request to be made.
+- JSON.parse converts the raw response into ab object that can be indexed by keys and values.

+WEBSOCKETS
+- The request-response mondel, the basis for how HTTP requests and client-server interaction, is useful as long as data is only being passed when a request is made.
+- BUT, with real-time communication, there IS NOT the need to reload a webpage, for instance, to check if someone sent a message in a chat room.
+- Socket.io is a JS library that support this protocol.
+- flask_socketio is a library that allows for websockets inside a Flask application.
+It allows for the web server and client to be emitting events to all other users, while also listening for and receiving events being broadcasted by others.